Adventures in an Urban Kitchen Garden

 ---|

-1 Artichoke (Started seedlings the last week of December.
-April 10, 2024 update: Slow growth.
-Fragile plant.
-The wind and rain are beating the hell out of the leaves, but I think it's gonna pull through.
-Perhaps there'll be some globes later this year...)
+1 Artichoke (Started seedlings the last week of December, 2023.
+It is now February 10, 2025 and the plants (2 of them) look good.
 150-180 days Sprouts in 14 days Ideal germ.temp: 70-80 F Seed depth: 1/8-1/4 inch Plant spacing: big pot Averages 3-5 artichokes per plant Artichoke should be planted 3-4 weeks before the frost-free date for your area.
 Artichoke requires cool spring temperatures to initiate the flower stalk.
 If planted too late, plants do not get the required chilling, therefore, plants will not flower.
 Space plants 18 inches apart in the row, with rows 2-3 feet apart.
 Planting through plastic mulches accelerates early growth and leads to higher yields.
 Water frequently after transplanting to ensure good root and shoot growth.
 Maintain healthy vigorous growth during the spring and summer to ensure that artichoke produces for a long time.
 Water frequently during the year by supplying 1 to 2 inches per week in several applications.
 Use drip irrigation if possible.
 Mulch heavily around the plants with an organic mulch like compost, grass clippings, or straw to conserve soil moisture and reduce weed growth.
 Mulches help keep the soil cool.
 Artichoke has a shallow root system, does not tolerate hot, dry conditions and likes moist soils if high productivity is expected.
 Artichoke requires high amounts of nitrogen fertilizer for best growth and development.
 Apply 2 teaspoons per plant of a nitrogen-based fertilizer (21-0-0) every 4 weeks beginning 4 weeks after transplanting to encourage sustained and rapid plant growth.
 Place the fertilizer to the side of the plant and irrigate it into the soil.

 To get a crop of artichokes in one year, start seeds indoors in pots 2 to 3 months before the last frost date in spring.
 Move the pots outdoors when four leaves have developed.
 Sow seeds 1/4 to 1/2 inch deep.
 When temperatures are occasionally freezing, protect plants if temperatures fall below 29 degrees.
 Two to four weeks of exposure to cool temps “vernalizes” the young seedlings, preparing them to bloom later in the season after plants have grown large.
 Seeds germinate in 10-21 days.
 Ideal germination temperature is 60-80 F. Artichokes prefer 6-12 hours of full sun.
 Provide rich, deep, well-drained soil and ample moisture.
 Seedlings require a chill period (nights below 45 F but above freezing) to produce artichokes.
 Mature plants produce many buds over a long season.
 Simply cut off each bud, with an inch of stem, when it has reached its full size but before the “scales” begin to separate, which signals that the bud is about to bloom.
 After harvest you can cut the plant down to the ground and mulch it.
 Mulching can allow artichokes to act as a perennial in zones 5 or 6, where there are usually not sustained periods of deep freezes.